hvdwolf/FYTuis7862BinRepo/README.md

 # Modding your FYT uis7862 (ums512) unit without root

-### Support via the XDA forum thread ["FYT based Spreadtrum uis7862 (unisoc ums512) - Q&A, Mods, tips"](https://forum.xda-developers.com/android-auto/android-head-units/modding-joying-fyt-sc9853i-unit-root-t3974357)
+### Support via the XDA forum thread ["General FYT based Spreadtrum uis7862 (unisoc ums512) - Q&A, Mods, tips"](https://forum.xda-developers.com/t/general-fyt-based-spreadtrum-uis7862-unisoc-ums512-q-a-mods-tips.4396339/)

 The zips that can be found in these sub-folders can be directly unzipped to a clean, empty Fat32 formatted USB-stick or SD-card.